 Let’s just say that am I still a jahil person inside until I came across this website called as Productive Muslim somewhere around early 2015.
 The content of the website just boom!!
 Kebaboomm…hehe at me.
 It is as if my soul has awakened.
 Indeed!
 Subhanallah.

 That moment on, I carefully plan my daily schedule using the daily taskinator from the site and this has given me a bird-eye perspective on my life.
 I make sure that every action that I want to do will start with Bismillah, supplication to ask for guidance from Allah and when I finish the task, I will say Alhamdulillah.

 This action is considered pretty small but believe me that YOU will feel the difference when you try to start every single action of yours with the same habit.
 It defines us as being a helpless creature and we need Allah’s help in all…..yes, all of our action.
 Even when you breath, you cannot do it yourself if your heart is not pumping and guess who do that for you?
 Allah. 🙂

-Back to the question of How to be a productive Muslimah housewife?
+How to be a productive Muslimah housewife?

 First, is to be a good Muslimah.
 First, is the Creator and then the creation.

 I have to do all the fardh tasks for Allah then only to be a good housewife.
 I must be very firm on this.
 Alhamdulillah, I am married to a Muslim man who knows his responsibilities towards Allah first and this has helped me a lot to refine my status as a housewife.

 On the side of productive, I make sure to shower myself with knowledge on how to be a good muslimah and a productive housewife.
 The Productive Muslim site has helped me a lot and of course, reading, processing the information and turn it into practice is something that I have to do on my own and with Allah’s help.